GameUITHackathon2022/.github/profile/README.md

 Step 3.
 At the end of the contest, let's write a guide that helps other people use your nice product.

 ### Note:
-- Make your repository private, mentors and other teams can not evaluate your product.
+- Make your repository public

 ----